Why do I care about swift-stdlib-tool?

 Better still would be if

-swift-stdlib-tool as modular utilities in an Xcode toolchain is helpful to that end.
+swift-stdlib-tool as modular utilities in an Xcode toolchain is helpful to

 Note: If you find this post on